mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-There are many types of boarding actions but each starts with the approach of a ship, linkage of the two ships and contact between members of each ship’s crew.
-Boarding actions are rarely welcome and, even if expected, they are typically a diversion from the Travellers’ ultimate goal: arrival at a starport, a meeting with another ship, departure from a world or some other objective.
+There are many types of boarding actions but each starts with the approach of a ship, linkage of the two ships and contact between members of each ship's crew.
+Boarding actions are rarely welcome and, even if expected, they are typically a diversion from the Travellers' ultimate goal: arrival at a starport, a meeting with another ship, departure from a world or some other objective.